KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_XrApplicationInfo
 	:dedent: 8

 This structure allows you to specify both the name and the version for your application and engine.
 These members are solely for your use as the application developer.
-The main member here is the ``XrApplicationInfo::apiVersion``.
-Here we use the ``XR_CURRENT_API_VERSION`` macro to specify the OpenXR version that we want to run.
+The main member here is the :openxr_ref:`XrApplicationInfo` ``::apiVersion``.
+Here we use the :openxr_ref:`XR_CURRENT_API_VERSION` macro to specify the OpenXR version that we want to run.
 Also, note here the use of ``strncpy()`` to set the name strings.
-If you look at ``XrApplicationInfo::applicationName`` and ``XrApplicationInfo::engineName`` members, they are of type ``char[]``, so you must copy your string into that buffer.
-Also, be aware of the allowable length. ``XrApplicationInfo`` will be used later when we will fill out ``XrInstanceCreateInfo``.
+If you look at :openxr_ref:`XrApplicationInfo` ``::applicationName`` and :openxr_ref:`XrApplicationInfo` ``::engineName`` members, they are of type ``char[]``, so you must copy your string into that buffer.
+Also, be aware of the allowable length. :openxr_ref:`XrApplicationInfo` will be used later when we will fill out :openxr_ref:`XrInstanceCreateInfo`.

 .. container:: vulkan

 	Note the slight difference in the approach the OpenXR API takes compared to the Vulkan API.
-In OpenXR, name strings are explicitly copied into structures like ``XrApplicationInfo``, which contain fixed-size string buffers, whereas in Vulkan, structures such as ``VkApplicationInfo`` take pointers to C strings of arbitrary size.
+In OpenXR, name strings are explicitly copied into structures like :openxr_ref:`XrApplicationInfo`, which contain fixed-size string buffers, whereas in Vulkan, structures such as ``VkApplicationInfo`` take pointers to C strings of arbitrary size.

 .. _instanceextensions: